TrellixVulnTeam/swahilipython_SCMU/Doc/extending/embedding.rst

 :c:func:`Py_Initialize`, followed by the execution of a hard-coded Python script that prints the date and time.
 Afterwards, the :c:func:`Py_FinalizeEx` call shuts the interpreter down, followed by the end of the program.
-In a real program, you may want to get the Python script from another source, perhaps a text-editor routine, a file, or a database.
-Getting the Python code from a file can better be done by using the :c:func:`PyRun_SimpleFile` function, which saves you the trouble of allocating memory space and loading the file contents.
+In a real program, you may want to get the Python script kutoka another source, perhaps a text-editor routine, a file, or a database.
+Getting the Python code kutoka a file can better be done by using the :c:func:`PyRun_SimpleFile` function, which saves you the trouble of allocating memory space and loading the file contents.